13 Helpful Mental Health Books:

 These are some of the best mental health books to address the mentally tough times of 2020.
 What doesn’t break us, only makes us stronger.

 Did I miss any books, I would love to hear about them!
 Leave the book in the comments, this list can always be longer.
+Also, for you who would rather watch a movie than read a book, here is a list of great mental health movies.

-If you are on twitter, give the tweet below a click and tweet me back with the book or books you have in mind!
+If you are on Twitter, give the tweet below a click and tweet me back with the book or books you have in mind!